Resources: Campus Life

 The ITS Service Desk is the central point of contact for students who need tech help.
 The Service Desk assists students with hardware and software problems and answers questions about UNC–Chapel Hill technology services.
 Assistance is free to all students.

-Students can contact the Service Desk by calling (919) 962-HELP, visiting help.unc.edu to chat or submit a request, or visit us in person.
+Students can contact the Service Desk by calling (919) 962-HELP, visiting help.unc.edu to chat or submit a request, or visiting us in person in the Frank Porter Graham Student Union.
 Hardware repairs for CCI computers are made at the Service Desk.
 While students’ CCI machines are being repaired, the Service Desk may be able to provide students with a loaner laptop.

 ResNET: Residential Networking, Education, and Technology